-Arrhythmia is the most common cause for sudden cardiac arrest.
-The Department of Cardiology, National Heart Centre Singapore (NHCS) explains how it happens.
+Arrhythmia, also known as abnormal heart rhythm, is the most common cause for sudden cardiac arrest.
+Our specialist, from the Department of Cardiology at National Heart Centre Singapore (NHCS), explains how it happens.

 During ventricular fibrillation, the heart rate can be as fast as 400-500 beats per minute, compared to the normal 60-100 beats.
 The heart’s lower chambers, which pump blood and oxygen to the body, do not effectively pump blood out of the heart.
 As a result, insufficient blood is delivered to the brain and the person loses consciousness.
 It is a medical emergency and the victim is likely to die within minutes without treatment.
 Even if the victim survives, there is a high chance of brain damage leading to poor quality of life.